stkfd/BuildingAIChanger/README.md

 ## Source code & Issues

+WARNING: This is just out of the first development phase, don't expect everything to work flawlessly.
+Some things might break.

 The source code of this mod is available at https://github.com/cerebellum42/BuildingAIChanger

 If you want to report an issue, please do use the Github issues instead of telling me about problems in the steam workshop comments if possible.